-Geographical region Number of suppliers
+Number of

+suppliers

-2021 2020
+Geographical region 2022 2021

-Hong Kong: 8 9
+Hong Kong: 6 8

-Canada: 4 3
+Canada: 4

-United States: - 1

-Other: 1

 PRODUCT RESPONSIBILITY

 The Group endeavours to provide high quality and safe products to the customers.
 The Group has strict quality control in each operation step: procurement, production and warehousing.
 The Group tests quality of product samples by paying on-site visits to suppliers in order to select high quality product-suppliers and to ensure the quality of products.
 In respect of warehouse management, the Group has room temperature warehouse and cold storage warehouse to meet the storage requirement of different products to keep the products in good condition and good quality.